bsc-s2/pykit/wsjobd/README.md

 #   Description

-This module based on geventwebsocket, it is the server side of a websocket connection, a client can send a jod description to it, on receiving the job description, it will run that job in a thread, and send progress of the job back to the client periodicly.
+This module is a gevent based websocket server.
+When the server receives a job description from a client, it runs that job asynchronously in a thread, and reports the progress back to the client periodically.

 #   Job description

-Job description is a string formated in json, it is used to tell wsjob what to do, it can contain the following fields:
+Job description is a string formatted in json, it is used to tell wsjobd what to do, it can contain the following fields:

 - `func`
     required. the function of job, it contain module name and function name, seperated by a dot, the module shoud in the `jobs` directory.